leenard/learngit/readme.txt

 \f0\fs24 \cf0 git is a distributed version control system.\
 git is free software distributed under the GPL.\
-git has a mutable index called stage.}
+git has a mutable index called stage.\
+git track changes.}